Choosing the right dog pain relief is an important part of helping your pet heal and feel better.

-Vet’s Best Aspirin Free Pain Formula
+Vet’s Best Aches + Pain

-Designed to relieve mild or short-term pain due to stiff joints, sore muscles, over-exercising and so on.
+This is designed to relieve mild or short-term pain due to stiff joints, sore muscles, over-exercising and so on.

 Herbal Healing Liniment

-An organic healing liniment which can be rubbed onto painful areas to reduce pain, discomfort and stiffness.
+This is an organic healing liniment which can be rubbed onto painful areas to reduce pain, discomfort and stiffness.

 Pet Essences Pain Relief

-A blend of flower essences designed to treat the pain of cuts and bruises, as part of post-surgical care regimen and injury recovery.
+This is a blend of flower essences designed to treat the pain of cuts and bruises, as part of post-surgical care regimen and injury recovery.

 Complementary Dog Pain Relief Therapies

-Prescription, OTC and natural supplements or products are the most commonly thought of treatment for pain in dogs.
+Medications and natural supplements or products are the most commonly thought of treatment for pain in dogs.